AdobeDocs/pass.en/help/authentication/tve-dashboard-integrations.md

    Select **Save integration** at the upper-right of the **Create new integration** section.

-   >[!NOTE]
-   >
-   >A new local configuration change is pending and ready to be pushed to the server.
-This new integration will be created only after [review and push changes](/help/authentication/tve-dashboard-review-push-changes.md).
+A new integration will be created only after [review and push changes](/help/authentication/tve-dashboard-review-push-changes.md).

 ## Disable integration {#disable-integratgion}

 To disable an integration, follow these steps:

-1. Go to the **Integrations** tab in the left panel.
+1. Select the **Integrations** tab in the left panel.
-1. Select the required integration you want to disable.
+1. Select the integration you want to disable.
 1. Disable the toggle available at the top-right of the selected integration.

    ![Disable integration](assets/disable-integration.png)

    *Disable integration*

->[!NOTE]
->
->A new local configuration change is pending and ready to be pushed to the server.
 The integration will be disabled only after [review and push changes](/help/authentication/tve-dashboard-review-push-changes.md).

 After the integration is disabled, end users will lose the ability to authenticate or authorize using the specific MVPD.